 NATURE

-*Watching and listening to irds can be particularly positive for wellbeing.
+*Watching and listening to birds can be particularly positive for wellbeing.
 Spend time focusing on birds – as you take part in the Big Garden Birdwatch – through a window or outside, and at different times of day.
 See how different species behave differently – for example, look out for blackbirds tossing aside old fallen leaves as they feed, or sparrows and tits darting quickly from one bush to another.
 Watch birds feed on a table or at a feeder, do they squabble?
 See how some feed on the ground, waiting under the table for titbits to fall down.

 *Listen to birds – they sing less in winter, but I still hear blackbirds (sometimes an alarm call) and starlings, and sparrows twittering in the hedge.
 Listen out for other sounds like rain falling or wind blowing.